In the world of ransomware, LockBit has emerged as a prominent and widespread cyber threat, posing serious challenges to organizations worldwide.

 In recent times, the group has gained notoriety for its sophisticated and ruthless strain of ransomware.
 It infiltrates computer systems, encrypts vital data, and demands hefty ransoms, leaving victims grappling with difficult decisions.

-LockBit has been the dominant strain of ransomware over approximately the past year.
-According to Flashpoint data, it has accounted for 27.93 percent of all known ransomware attacks from July 2022 to June 2023.
+LockBit has been the dominant strain of ransomware over the past year.
+According to Flashpoint data, it has accounted for approximately 21 percent of all known ransomware attacks from January 2023 to December 2023.

 Awareness, knowledge, and preparation are crucial.
 With a clear understanding of LockBit and the necessary preventive measures to guard against it, organizations can fortify their defenses and mitigate the risks posed by this ever-evolving cyber threat.